Skip to content

 The eight objectives in the IOC’s role as leader of the Olympic Movement include working with the IFs to have a sustainability strategy in place by 2024; assisting the IFs and NOCs in joining the UN Sports for Climate Action Framework; and working with athletes and other role models within the sports world to raise awareness about sustainability.

-DOWNLOAD THE FULL REPORT AND OTHER SUPPORTING MEDIA INFORMATION AT thenewsmarket.com/IOC
+DOWNLOAD THE FULL REPORT AND OTHER SUPPORTING INFORMATION AT thenewsmarket.com/IOC

 Distributed by thenewsmarket.com